Andreas-Schoenefeldt/node-google-spreadsheet-translation-sync/README.md

 >
 > So long I'll just happy use it as it is for myself :)

-A plugin to read and write i18n translationsfrom and to google spreadsheets
+A plugin to read and write i18n translations from and to google spreadsheets

 ## Installation